paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

     (iv) the Global Engagement Center; and

-    (v) the public diplomacy functions within the regional and functional bureaus.
+    (v) the public diplomacy functions within the regional and functional bureaus;

+  (G) lead and direct public diplomacy activities;

+  (H) lead, synchronize, and coordinate efforts to recognize, understand, expose, and counter foreign information manipulation and malign activities, including through efforts to limit the foreign propaganda and disinformation efforts of adversaries, and coordinate those efforts across Federal departments and agencies;

+  (I) support global access to free information and internet freedom, in coordination with other relevant bureaus, in countries where the government has limited access to free and open internet by restricting access to internet browsers, websites, or other means of accessing the internet;

+  (J) oppose censorship by foreign adversaries;

+  (K) ensure implementation of the annual strategic plan for public diplomacy in collaboration with overseas posts and regional and functional bureaus of the Department;

+  (L) serve as chair of interagency meetings on public diplomacy to align messaging, and lead and coordinate with members of the Group of Seven;

+  (M) ensure that educational and cultural affairs programming shall be nonpolitical in character and shall be balanced and representative of the diversity of American political, social, and cultural life and that academic and cultural programs maintain scholarly integrity and meet the highest standards of academic excellence or artistic achievement;

+  (N) support non-state actors abroad, including independent media and civil society groups, that are working to expose and counter foreign malign influence narratives, tactics, and techniques, including those originating in the Russian Federation, the People’s Republic of China, North Korea, or Iran; and

+  (O) ensure the Department does not fund organizations engaging in partisan political activity in the United States.

+(4) **Under Secretary for Management**

+  (A) *In general* — There shall be in the Department of State, among the Under Secretaries authorized by paragraph (1), an Under Secretary for Management who shall assist the Secretary of State and the Deputy Secretary of State on matters related to the management and administration of the Department, and such other related duties as the Secretary may from time to time designate.

+  (B) *Responsibilities* — In addition to the responsibilities described in subparagraph (A), the Under Secretary for Management shall maintain continuous observation and coordination of all matters pertaining to the management, development, and administration of the Department of State in the conduct of foreign policy, including, as appropriate—

+    (i) acquisitions and asset management;

+    (ii) human resources and personnel management;

+    (iii) matters related to the clinical, occupational, and mental health programs of the Department;

+    (iv) information technology and communications systems, including policies and directives to achieve and maintain interoperable communications among the components of the Department;

+    (v) domestic and overseas facilities, property, equipment, vehicle fleets, and other material resources;

+    (vi) security for personnel, information technology and communications systems, facilities, property, equipment, and other material resources; and

+    (vii) consular affairs and services.

+(5) **Under Secretary for Political Affairs**

+  (A) *Establishment* — There shall be in the Department of State, among the Under Secretaries authorized by paragraph (1), an Under Secretary of State for Political Affairs who shall assist the Secretary of State and the Deputy Secretary of State on matters relating to regional and bilateral diplomacy, and such other related duties as the Secretary may from time to time designate.

+  (B) *Responsibilities* — In addition to the responsibilities described under subsection (a), the Under Secretary for Political Affairs shall maintain continuous observation and coordination of all matters pertaining to the implementation of the foreign policy of the United States, including, as appropriate, coordinating with the other Under Secretaries of State in implementing foreign policy.

-(4) **Nomination of Under Secretaries** — Whenever the President submits to the Senate a nomination of an individual for appointment to a position in the Department of State that is described in paragraph (1), the President shall designate the particular Under Secretary position in the Department of State that the individual shall have.
+(6) **Nomination of Under Secretaries** — Whenever the President submits to the Senate a nomination of an individual for appointment to a position in the Department of State that is described in paragraph (1), the President shall designate the particular Under Secretary position in the Department of State that the individual shall have.

 **(c) Assistant Secretaries**